GiorgTsial/cGANS_DT/README.md

 for using generative models in order to define digital twins/mirrors of a simulated cantilever structure with uncertainties.

-Data: contains the data used in order to recreate the experiments.
+Data: the proper datasets can be found in https://drive.google.com/drive/folders/1Ykv_lC1SkRbWtWFoSE_PWK2zd1CgyZqx?usp=sharing and contains the data used in order to recreate the experiments.

 BeamSFEM: contains the code needed to run the stochastic finite element simulations.